cocotyty/iris/README.md

  - Non WWW to WWW
  - WWW to non WWW
 - Highly scalable rich content render (Markdown, JSON, JSONP, XML...)
-- Websocket-only API similar to socket.io
+- Websocket API similar to socket.io
 - Hot Reload on source code changes
 - Typescript integration + Web IDE
 - Checks for updates at startup
 - Highly customizable
 - Feels like you used iris forever, thanks to its Fluent API
-- And many others...
+- And more...

 Quick Start
 -----------